Winter on Phillip Island is a perfect time to restore your soul.

 Want to stay indoors?
 Phillip Island has many indoor attractions – some educational, some just for fun.
 To keep warm visit the Antarctic Journey at The Nobbies, the National Vietnam Veterans Museum, the Phillip Island Circuit Visitor Centre, Amaze ‘n Things, and Panny’s Chocolate Factory.
 Visitors can also try their skill at Phillip Island Ten Pin Bowling or Grumpy’s Mini Golf.

-Be mesmerized by the spectacular scenery along the 4 kilometre drive between The Nobbies and the Penguin Parade Visitor Centre.
+Winter on Phillip Island offers spectacular scenery along the 4 kilometre drive between The Nobbies and the Penguin Parade Visitor Centre.
 Stop at one of the lookouts over Bass Strait and watch the waves crashing over the black basalt rocks at the bottom of the cliffs.
 Also look for swamp wallabies, Cape Barren geese, and raptors.

 Fishermen, don’t put the boat away for winter!
 There are still plenty of fish – flathead, squid, snapper, and whiting are some of the fish which can be caught off Phillip Island’s coast during winter.
 Or just throw a line in from the beach.